-A. Junior League of Mobile (JLM) is an organization of women committed to promoting volunteerism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
+A. Junior League of Mobile (JLM) is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

 Q. How does Junior League of Mobile support and improve the community?

-A. Junior League of Mobile gives time and money to support 24 programs with 12 charitable agencies in the Mobile area.
+A. Junior League of Mobile gives time and money to support 22 programs with 13 charitable agencies in the Mobile area.
 The organization’s economic impact is about $1 million annually combined in funds invested in the community and the value of its volunteer hours as calculated using Points of Light Foundation metrics Within the member selected impact areas of children & education, JLM is addressing seven areas of need in our community: literacy, special needs, school readiness, healthy communities, arts education, job readiness, and at-risk youth.
-In addition, JLM trains volunteers to become community and civic leaders through service and volunteerism.
+In addition, JLM trains volunteers to become community and civic leaders through service and voluntarism.

 Q. How do you determine what agencies/community projects you will support?

 A. JLM accepts applications for volunteers and funding annually.
 JLM current process allows for mass agency applications every five years.
 JLM annually evaluates its community partnerships based on resources available and current needs so applications are accepted annually via JLM’s website.
-In addition to ongoing projects, JLM also supports the community through our New Member Projects and Community Assistance Fund.
+In addition to ongoing projects, JLM also supports the community through our Provisional Projects and Community Assistance Fund.
 Our new Impact Area for 2014-2019 is Healthy Children: Hunger, Nutrition and Fitness.

 Q. How does someone become a Junior League of Mobile member?